 Your buying guide for the best headphones in 2018

-The range of headphones to choose from continues to increase with more technology and styles than ever.
+The choice of headphones continues to increase with more technology and styles than ever.
 Luckily we're on hand testing as many different pairs as we can to help you find the right pair.

 How much should you spend?

-It's debatable whether the difference in price matches the difference in quality.
+It's debatable whether the difference in price always matches the difference in quality.

 We're looking at the mainstream headphone market so the most expensive cans we test are a few hundred pounds.
 Most are between £100 and £350.